 The construction industry is wrought with complexity.
 When financing a construction project, to ensure it runs as smoothly as possible, you will need a source of finance that can handle contractor delays, price increases, and unexpected expenses.

-Construction finance provides the capital to fund new projects in the construction sector, mostly, but not always, used by construction companies to plug the gap between work done and receiving payment for said work.
+Construction finance provides the capital to fund new projects in the construction sector, mostly, but not always, used by construction companies to plug the gap between the completion of work and receiving payment for said work.
 This type of funding is mainly used to pay subcontractors, purchase materials, and effectively manage working capital in projects where cash flow is difficult to predict.

 There are several different forms of construction finance, from secured and unsecured business loans to equipment leasing.
-It is particularly important for small construction businesses registered in England and Wales; however, terms and conditions will apply.
+It is particularly important for small construction businesses in the UK to get the right type of funding at the right time.

 Let’s say you have completed or partially completed a new construction project and are awaiting payment.
 Once you have sent out an invoice, whether it is an uncertified application for payment, a staged invoice, or a sales invoice, a construction finance lender can assess your application.